pandas-dev/pandas/doc/source/timeseries.rst

    ts_utc.tz_convert('US/Eastern')

 .. warning::

-    Be very wary of conversions between libraries as ``pytz`` and ``dateutil`` may have different definitions of the time zones.
+	Be wary of conversions between libraries.
+For some zones ``pytz`` and ``dateutil`` have different definitions of the zone.
 This is more of a problem for unusual timezones than for 'standard' zones like ``US/Eastern``.

 Under the hood, all timestamps are stored in UTC.
 Scalar values from a ``DatetimeIndex`` with a time zone will have their fields (day, hour, minute)